Our take

 In a total loss, your settlement will be based on the actual cash value (ACV) of your vehicle minus a deductible.
 This means that depreciation is factored into the value of your car.

-When to cancel comprehensive and collision insurance
+When to drop comprehensive and collision insurance

-Paying for collision and comprehensive insurance no longer makes sense at a certain point.
 As a general rule, if your premiums and deductibles for comprehensive and collision insurance are equal to or greater than the fair market value of your vehicle, it's likely time to drop the coverage.

 For example, if your car is worth $1,000 and your coverage costs $500 a year plus a $500 deductible, you're not getting anything for your money.

 Of course, if you still have a loan on your car, you will have to keep the coverage until it’s paid off.
-It’s up to you to decide whether keeping the coverage is worth the expense.

 Methodology